tykora/ai-case-study/README.md

 ## Business Activities

-* What specific problem is the company or project trying to solve? identifying skin, hair and nail conditions.
+* What specific problem is the company or project trying to solve?

+Identifying skin, hair and nail conditions.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?